mrkkrp/markkarpov.com/tutorial/megaparsec.md

 Common pieces of advice:

-* If your parser uses a monad stack instead of plain `Parsec` monad (recall that it is the `ParsecT` monad transformer over `Identity`, which is quite lightweight), make sure you use at least version 0.5 of `transformers` library, and at least version 7.0 of `megaparsec`.
+* If your parser uses a monad stack instead of the plain `Parsec` monad (recall that it is the `ParsecT` monad transformer over `Identity`, which is quite lightweight), make sure you use at least version 0.5 of `transformers` library, and at least version 7.0 of `megaparsec`.
 Both libraries have critical performance improvements in these versions, so you can just get better performance for free.

 * `Parsec` monad will be always faster then `ParsecT`-based monad transformers.
 Avoid using `StateT`, `WriterT`, and other monad transformers unless absolutely necessary.
-The more you add to the stack, the slower it will be.
+The more you add to the monadic stack, the slower your parser will be.

 * Backtracking is an expensive operation.
 Avoid building long chains of alternatives where every alternative can go deep into input before